-Sandown Racecourse is a little unique given it features two distinct tracks: Sandown Hillside and Sandown Lakeside.
+Sandown Racecourse is a little unique given it features two distinct tracks: Hillside and Lakeside.

 Sandown is the only Melbourne metro racecourse built in the 20th century and was opened in 1965.
 The redevelopment that saw the two tracks created was completed in 2001.
 Along with Caulfield and Mornington, Sandown is operated by the Melbourne Racing Club.

-Sandown Racescourse is known as a track for the racing purists as it features free flowing turns and straights.
+Sandown Racecourse is known as a track for the racing purists as it features free-flowing turns and straights.
 Together with longer straights, it means more runners are given a chance at victory.

 How To Find An Edge At Sandown Racecourse

-Champion Bets Melbourne analyst Trevor Lawson regularly bets into both tracks at Sandown.
+Champion Bets Melbourne analyst Trevor Lawson regularly bets into both the Hillside and Lakeside courses.
 There are a few little tricks at both tracks that make them run a little differently and there is an edge to be had if you analyse both tracks individually.